 Terms like Purpose and Presence may sound like abstract, spiritualized concepts.
 But they can actually have real-world, practical implications.
 They are the big buckets of wisdom that can guide you through the different seasons and scenarios of life.

-The way to do this is to ask yourself (or better yet, have someone mentoring you) walk you three this question:
+The way to do this is to ask yourself (or better yet, have someone mentoring you) walk you through this basic question:

-Where do you need more course-correction in your life -- purpose, power, or peace -- to best address your current challenge?
+Where do you need more course-correction in your life right now -- purpose, power, or presence -- to best address your current challenge?

 As an example, imagine you are in a difficult work situation.
 By framing your life as an arrow, you can begin to assess which of the three areas to dig into.